 I thought I was alone.
 But I am not alone.
 No one is alone.
 People offer comfort to those who suffer, but comfort is not all that’s needed.
 God sheds power (and comfort).
 No matter the magnitude of the assault, God and I can stand unwavering, God and I can remain utterly unmoved because the two of us stand in eternity.

 If your life feels scary, let the horror flood your heart.
 Let it come.
 The momentum of fear – I know it.
 I clench my fists, legs, stomach, and arms, even my toes are rigid.
 But I do not run.
-In the grip of terror, I choose me now, here where God is, where the one who hurt me is not.
+In the grip of terror, I choose me, here where God is, where the one who hurt me is not.
 It’s a blind event each time.
 I don’t know where I am going when the terror starts, nor do I know how it will manifest emotionally and physically, but I let it hit me full on until it ends on its own.
 Your experience will be different, but God will not be different.
 God will be with you, and your enemy will not be there, only the shadow, the fear that your enemy left behind.

 Safety for herd animals is not safety for human beings.
 We are nearly omnipotent because we tailgate on God’s skills.
 Show up for fear or rage or grief.
-The byproduct of those moments is strength, authority, power, dignity.
-To control seemingly impossible self-destructive behavior, choose to stand firm and face your evil master: be it fear, rage, or self-hatred.
+The byproduct of those moments is strength, authority, power, and dignity.
+To control seemingly impossible self-destructive behavior, choose to stand firm and face your evil master: be it fear, rage, evil thoughts, deep shame, or self-hatred.
 Whatever its name, turn, and face that demon, face it every single time it attacks you and you’ll see that it is actually not your master, because you are a royal child in God’s household.
 Every knee must bow to you and to God who stands with you.